pprachas/ABC_dataset/Graph/README.md

 ## Graph generation from image (graph_gen.py)

-This code is for generating graphs with the domain generated images with subdatax_geo.zip
+This code is for generating graphs with the domain generated images with subdatax_geometry.zip

 The code is run with the following versions: